Broken Basement and Luxury Vinyl Flooring

 The other week you got to read the doozy of a story about how The Boy broke the basement.
-A lot of you sent me sweet messages saying, I’m so sorry…oh that darn deductible.
+Many of you sent me sweet messages saying, I’m so sorry…oh that darn deductible.
 How much will that cost to fix?
 Can it be repaired?
 Chin up.
 This is just so awful.
 How on earth did a sink do this much damage?
-You guys, these are all these same words we’ve been saying to each other.
+You guys, these are all the same words we’ve been saying to each other.
 Thank you for all the encouragement.
 So what do you do when you flood the home you just bought 6 weeks prior?
 You get yourself some luxury vinyl flooring!

 Well, to begin with, you hope to God you included basement coverage in your insurance policy…which thankfully we did.
 We also, unbeknownst to us, added an inclusion for depreciation.
 Phew.
-So my advice to all you homeowners out there, go check your insurance policy…seriously, go now, I’ll wait.
+So my advice to all you homeowners out there, please go check your insurance policy…seriously, go now, I’ll wait.
 This is important.
 See what is covered and what’s not.
 If you have something precious, is it protected?
 What is the extra cost?
 Most of the time, it’s not much more.
 Also, and this should be mentioned, this was not a slow leak.
 A slow leak like the one in the main floor bathroom would not have been covered.
 This was sudden water damage… a very different scenario.

 After a couple of phone calls with our agent, an insurance adjuster came to the house to assess the damage.
 He made a lot of notes and took a sample of our old wet carpet.
 Serv-Pro returned to check up on the drying process to determine if additional drywall needed to be removed.
 Also, the reason why there was soooooo much damage was that the water drained into the dryer vent on the main floor and found every single piece of conduit to flow into.
-It spread and basically for lack of a better word, burst through the ceiling when the drywall seams split.
+It spread and basically, for lack of a better word, burst through the ceiling when the drywall seams split.

 Here’s the scene of the crime.
 Doesn’t look like that big of a deal, right?
 To the left is the dryer…